oddbird/oddleventy/content/blog/2023/when-to-choose-a-responsive-web-app.md

 > development and maintenance costs down, a responsive web app is
 > likely the best option for building your digital product.

-An responsive web app is essentially a website that resizes and rearranges its content -- responding to fit whatever screen size a person chooses to use.
+A responsive web app is essentially a website that resizes and rearranges its content -- responding to fit whatever screen size a person chooses to use.
 RWAs are built using standard web technologies like HTML, CSS, and JavaScript.
 They are accessible from any device with a web browser such as Chrome, Firefox, Microsoft Edge, Safari, or a mobile browser.

 {{ embed.figure(
   data=[{'img': 'blog/2023/variousdeviceframes.jpg'}],
-  caption='OddContrast app -- a responsive web app sample -- shown in different sized devices' ) }}
+  caption='OddContrast app -- a responsive web app sample --
+    shown in different sized devices'
+) }}

 {{ embed.figure(